Vehicle registration plates of Palestine

 The Palestinian National Authority requires their residents register their motor vehicles and display vehicle registration plates.

-There are two different systems of registration plates: One for West Bank and other in Gaza Strip.
+There are two different registration systems in use: one for West Bank and one in the Gaza Strip.

 West Bank

 Generally, registration plates in the West Bank have the Latin letter "P" for Palestine or Palestinian Authority on the strip in the right side; above that, the Arabic letter ف (Faa') for فلسطين (Falasteen) or السلطة الفلسطينية (a-Sultat al-Filastiniya).

 Private vehicles since July 2018

-The Palestinian Authority's Ministry of Transport has announced a new numbering system for vehicles that will be registered as of July 2018.
+The Palestinian Authority's Ministry of Transport has announced a new numbering system for vehicles registered as of July 2018.
 According to the new method, vehicles will have a 6-character license number, which includes 5 digits and one Latin letter (as opposed to the previous system where the license number was 7 digits).
-The change in format was done because the code Ramallah Governorate was running out of possible combinations.
+The change in format was done because the code assigned to Ramallah Governorate was running out of possible combinations.

-The format will be #-####-X. The first five digits are a running number.
+The proposed system will be in the #-####-X format, with the first five digits running in a serial fashion.